Shouree/storm-http-framework/doc/03-Library_Reference/09-Presentation_Library/index.md

 ====================

 The [stormname presentation] package contains a library for creating presentations (i.e. slideshows).
-It consists of two parts, a library that implements data structures and logic for creating presentations, and a domain specific language for Basic Storm that makes it more convienient to create presentations.
+To achieve this, the library provides both the necessary data structures to represent and render presentations, but also a domain specific language for Basic Storm that makes it convenient to create presentations.
 The domain specific language is based on the language provided by the [layout library](md:/Library_Reference/Layout_Library).

-The documentation for each of these two parts are split in two.
-The first part covers how to create slides using the basic layout system.
-The second part details the *picture* subsystem that is designed to create more intricate drawings.
-The picture system is inspired by TikZ in LaTeX.
+In addition to this, the library also provides a separate system for creating drawings (inspired by TikZ from LaTeX).
+This system is referred to as the *picture subsystem*.

 Creating a Presentation